 Power Split System

-The next generation of the Half Toroidal CVT is even more efficient thanks to NSK's power-split system.
-This system utilizes planetary gears combined with the Half Toroidal CVT and a planetary gear device.
+The next generation of the Toroidal CVT is even more efficient thanks to NSK's power-split system.
+This system utilizes planetary gears combined with the Toroidal CVT and a planetary gear device.
 This power circulatory speed-changing mechanism had been conceived in theory before, but had not actually been developed since the best non-level speed changer had not yet been developed.
 By changing two modes, a wide range of speeds and a very highly efficient form of power conveyance was achieved in our power-split system, which is the truly ideal speed changer.